 - Adhere to an agenda to ensure meetings are concise and well-prepared.

 Collaborate with others

-- Join with other programs to co-sponsor Brain Awareness Week and other activities.
+- Join with other programs to co-sponsor Brain Awareness Week and other activities and initiatives.

 - Ask successful chapters what works; start a discussion thread on Neuronline’s Chapter Community.

 - Look outside the neuroscience community; faculty/students who have a science background outside neuroscience may attend lectures/seminars.